-Student case is referred to the College Director by Course Director who has completed investigation at Level 2.
+Student case is referred to the Disciplinary Committee by Course Director who has completed investigation at Level 2.
 The student has received notification of this development by the tutor and has not exercised their right to appeal to the Disciplinary Committee.

-The College Director reviews all documentation relating to the investigation to date and meets with the investigating Course Director and Tutor to discuss the case, and based on the evidence available decides whether or not there is a case to be answered at Level 3.
+The Disciplinary Committee reviews all documentation relating to the investigation to date and meets with the investigating Course Director and Tutor to discuss the case, and based on the evidence available decides whether or not there is a case to be answered at Level 3.

-If the College Director decides that yes, there is a case to be answered they will classify the offence as Level 3 (grave) and will form a panel of enquiry to assist with and support the deliberations of the College Director and assist in the determination of an appropriate sanction/penalty (see below for sanctions/penalties available at Level 3).
-This panel of enquiry will consist of the Manager of Corporate Affairs and one internal person who has not been involved in the investigation to date.
-The College Director will arrange a meeting with the student and the investigating Course Director to reiterate the plagiarism investigation process, findings of the panel of enquiry, and outcome to the student and inform them of the sanction/penalty to be applied, and of their right to appeal any decision to the Disciplinary Committee.
-Following this meeting the College Director will notify the student of this outcome in writing; the student may exercise their right to appeal to the Disciplinary Committee at this stage, and will be informed of this in the letter from the College Director.
+If the Disciplinary Committee decides that yes, there is a case to be answered they will classify the offence as Level 3 (grave) and give a determination of an appropriate sanction/penalty (see below for sanctions/penalties available at Level 3).
+The Committee will arrange a meeting with the student to reiterate the plagiarism investigation process, findings and outcome to the student and inform them of the sanction/penalty to be applied, and of their right to appeal any decision to the Academic Council.
+Following this meeting the Course Director will notify the student of this outcome in writing; the student may exercise their right to appeal to the Academic Council at this stage, and will be informed of this in the letter from the Course Director.

-If the College Director decides that there is no case of plagiarism to be answered at Level 3 the case will be referred back to the investigating tutor for sanction/penalty at Level 2; the student will be notified of this outcome in writing.
+If the Course Director decides that there is no case of plagiarism to be answered at Level 3 the case will be referred back to the investigating tutor for sanction/penalty at Level 2; the student will be notified of this outcome in writing.

-Level 3: Grave Offence Classification Criteria Penalties/Sanctions Amount/Extent High percentage from individual source identified by turnitin Multiple offences 1.
-Fail grade awarded without opportunity to resubmit or proceed (defer year) History Advanced stage of 2.
-Reduced award classification Level/Stage programmeDeliberate attempt by student3.
-Expel student with credits Blatantly plagiarised material 4.
-Expel student without credits Additional Characteristics No evidence of formative engagement with supports and materials
+Level 3: Grave Offence Classification Criteria Penalties/Sanctions Amount/Extent • High percentage from individual source identified by Turnitin 1.
+Fail grade awarded without opportunity to resubmit or proceed (defer year) Multiple offences 2.
+Reduced award classification History Multiple offences 3.
+Expel student with credits Level/Stage • Advanced stage of programme 4.
+Expel student without credits Additional Characteristics • Deliberate attempt by student • Blatantly plagiarised material • No evidence of formative engagement with supports and materials